Child Development Services

 The Engagement and Retention of Participants in Family Support Programs

 This national study examined the factors that affect family participation in home visiting programs in five states: Arizona, Florida, New York, Oregon and Wisconsin.
+Read the analysis of this and similar researches in the specialized literature or buy book report to have a basis for your own opinions and research directions.
 Public Policy Research sub-contracted with the University of Chicago's Chapin Hall to enroll families who were receiving home visiting services through Oregon Healthy Start and supervise the data collection process.
 Responsibilities included recruiting and training interviewers for multiple in-person interviews with participating families, conducting surveys of agency staff members, and analyzing and reporting on data for the Oregon sample.

 Documenting Activities And Achievements In Family Resource Centers

 Developed for the Lane County Commission on Children and Families, this report created a performance measurement system for Lane County's Family Resource Centers.
 A logic model showed the relationship of planned activities to anticipated intermediate outcomes, leading in turn to high level outcomes or benchmark measures.
 Also included were systematic methods of gathering information about the resources used, the numbers and types of activities conducted, and the numbers and types of families participating in the multitude of Family Resource Center activities.
 Outcome indicators were identified with appropriate measurement instruments.